Sonya Stauffer Kurtz, Pastor

 Beth Rauschenberger, Pastor

 Beth Rauschenberger has been attending Zion since 1990 when her children, then in preschool, attended Zion’s Vacation Bible School and loved it.
 In August of 2002, she was called by God and the Zion congregation to fill the Director of Congregational Care role within the church.
-This position eventually grew to become her current position of Pastor of Congregational Care.
+This position eventually grew to become her current position of Associate Pastor.

 Family is very important to Beth, whether it is her personal family or her church family at Zion.
 Beth is married to Rudy, has two daughters, a son, son-in-law, and four grandchildren.
 When her children and grandchildren aren’t keeping her busy, she enjoys spending time visiting and caring for the Zion church family.